theultimate1/twitter-fire-scraper/code/twitter-fire-scraper/README.md

 This is a Python Twitter "Fire event" scraper/listener.

 It is an application that will listen for or scrape data relating to house fires (Chicago specifically) in order to analyze how people use Twitter as a platform to report and talk about disasters.

 # How will this use Twitter data?

-This application is to help the American Red Cross analyze data about house fires for an Illinois Institute of Technology Interprofessional Project class.
+This application allows one to analyze, collect, and collate data about house fires and other disasters on Twitter.

-This data collected will not be sold or marketed at all and is only going to be used to understand house fires in Chicago.

 # How do I install this?